-All units transferred in from another college must be counted as hours toward completion of the student’s program as both hours attempted and hours completed.
+All units transferred in from another college or university must be counted as hours toward completion of the student’s program as both hours attempted and hours completed.
 Completed units are enrolled units for which credit is received.
-Courses in which a student receives a grade of F, IN, WP, or WF will not be counted as completed units for satisfactory academic progress purposes, but will be counted as attempted units.
+Courses in which a student receives a grade of F, IN, WP, or WF will not be counted as completed units toward satisfactory academic progress purposes, but will be counted as attempted units.
 Furthermore, if a student completes the academic requirements for a program but has not yet received a degree, the student is no longer eligible for aid.

-Students may receive financial aid for repeated courses taken to improve a grade and raise the cumulative GPA; however, all prior attempts will still be considered as attempted units for financial aid purposes.
+Students may receive financial aid for repeated courses taken to improve a grade and raise the cumulative GPA.
+However, all prior attempts will still be considered as attempted units for financial aid purposes.

 Failure to Maintain Standards